-The 45° Code is a measure used around the West Midlands by most councils to ensure that any extension work does not impinge on neighbours’ outlook or access to light.
+The 45° Code is a measure used around the West Midlands by most councils (including Birmingham City Council) and Calthorpe Estates to ensure that any extension work done to a house does not impinge on your neighbours’ outlook or access to light.

 This issue most often affects homeowners wanting to build rear extensions on semi-detached and terraced houses, but can also apply to side extensions too.